Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Related Work

 An inescapable observation is that, with the advance of self-supervised learning and the collection of large-scale in-domain endoscopic images, simply taking a ResNet or ViT encoder pretrained on massive datasets and appending an upsampling head often outperforms most carefully crafted specialized architectures~\cite{wang2023knowledge,jong2025gastronet}.
 This compels us to recalibrate the central mission of lightweight research: now that the path to “higher accuracy” is clear, we should instead ask, “When parameters are strictly rationed for CPU-side real-time segmentation, where is the fundamental performance floor?”

 Motivated by the above, we recast lightweight polyp-segmentation research into two distinct paradigms:

-\begin{itemize} \item \textbf{Accuracy-first lightweight}: parameter budget is relaxed (e.g., $>1$ M) and the goal is to approach or surpass the accuracy of large-scale models; \item \textbf{Extreme-compression lightweight}: parameters are strictly capped (e.g., $<0.3$ M) to meet real-time, CPU-only video processing, seeking the optimal accuracy-efficiency trade-off and establishing a performance baseline for severely resource-limited scenarios. \end{itemize}
+\begin{itemize} \item \textbf{Accuracy-first lightweight}: parameter budget is relaxed (e.g., $>1$ M) and the goal is to approach or surpass the accuracy of large-scale models; \item \textbf{Extreme-compression lightweight}: parameters are strictly capped (e.g., $<0.3$ M) to meet real-time, CPU or embedded device only video processing, seeking the optimal accuracy-efficiency trade-off and establishing a performance baseline for severely resource-limited scenarios. \end{itemize}

 Most existing studies follow the first paradigm, leaving the second largely unexplored.
 To fill this gap, we propose an ultra-lightweight model with fewer than 0.13 M parameters.
-Rather than competing with architectures an order of magnitude larger, our core contribution is to \textbf{establish, for the first time, a strong performance baseline under the extreme-compression paradigm}: our model achieves $>94\%$ of the Dice score of a 31 M-parameter U-Net baseline while using only $\sim$0.13 M parameters.
+Rather than competing with architectures an order of magnitude larger, our core contribution is to establish, for the first time, a strong performance baseline under the extreme-compression paradigm: our model achieves markedly leading performance, including competitive accuracy and zero-shot inference capability, while using only 0.13 M parameters.
 This work demonstrates that high-quality AI can still be deployed in extremely resource-constrained environments and provides a reference for future ultra-lightweight research.